Table of Contents

 - Spinoza is unique among major philosophers in presenting his system axiomatically, like Euclidean geometry.

-- Spinoza actually presented five axiom systems, one in each part of the Ethics.
+- Spinoza actually presents five axiom systems, one in each part of the Ethics.

 - In each he lays out